 ....I'll be your knight! - Squall Leonhart

-Silvally-Steel's unique niche in NU comes from being the only specially bulky defogger that can pivot.
-It can also handle one of the more common Stealth Rock setters in Diancie and the rare Gigalith, discouraging them from setting such entry hazards.
-It's also able to eat up STAB moves from common special wallbreakers like Exploud, Goodra, and Rotom-C. Unfortunately, since its item slot is taken up, it lacks any form of recovery and must rely on Wish passers like Vaporeon and Sylveon for this.
-Additionally, Silvally-Steel often finds itself pivoting out of many defensive threats in the tier like Mudsdale, Vaporeon, and Guzzlord, and thus can struggle to find opportunities to Defog as well.
+Silvally-Steel's the only specially bulky Defogger in NU that can pivot.
+It can also handle one of the more common Stealth Rock setters in Diancie and the rare Gigalith, discouraging them from setting entry hazards.
+It's also able to eat up STAB moves from common special wallbreakers like Exploud, Indeedee-F, and Dragalge.
+Unfortunately, Silvally-Steel lacks any form of recovery and must rely on Wish passers like Vaporeon and Sylveon for this.
+Additionally, Silvally-Steel often finds itself pivoting out of many defensive threats like Mudsdale, Vaporeon, and Guzzlord and thus can struggle to find opportunities to use Defog.

 move 1: Defog

 move 2: Multi-Attack

 evs: 252 HP / 192 SpD / 64 Spe

 Defog is best used once Pokemon like Mudsdale and Rhydon are out of commission, since both of them reliably set Stealth Rock on Silvally-Steel.
 Flamethrower hits opposing Steel-types like Copperajah, Doublade, and Escavalier, as well as Rotom-C, for decent damage.
 Parting Shot lets Silvally-Steel pivot on Silvally-Ground, Mudsdale, and Copperajah to bring in a wallbreaker and force them out.
 Alternatively, U-turn stops Magic Bounce Xatu from blocking Silvally-Steel's pivoting and gaining momentum.
 The given EV spread with a Jolly nature allows Silvally-Steel to outspeed Jolly Tyrantrum.